Expect Jeera futures to trade sideways to higher: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera May futures closed lower on Monday due to technical selling despite good gains in the physical market.
-The arrivals have been lower during first 7 days of May compared to April.
+Jeera Jun futures recover on Tuesday on short covering and weak trend in physical market.
+However, arrivals have been lower during first 7 days of May compared to April.
 As per Agmarknet data, about 2,450 tonnes of jeera arrived in May (1-7) compared to 7,997 in April (1-7).

 Outlook